SagarikaShrote/RSA-with-sockets/readme.txt

-we have added sockets to the best of our knowledge we have created a server socket alice and client socket bob please run the server_alice.cpp first and in another terminal run client_bob.cpp next use following commands
+added sockets to the best of our knowledge created a server socket alice and client socket bob please run the server_alice.cpp first and in another terminal run client_bob.cpp next use following commands
 1. in terminal 1->